 By Natasha von Geldern

-The walk takes around two hours, although there is no rush, and regular buses ferry the tourists from Oia back to Fira after sunset (and dinner).
+The walk from Fira to Oia takes around two hours, although there is no rush, and regular buses carry tourists from Oia back to Fira after sunset (and dinner).

 For our Santorini hotel we stayed at the gorgeous Majestic Hotel Santorini, which is peacefully outside of Fira town (still walking distance), has a stunning pool area, and amazing sunset views from its balconies.
 I personally recommend the Majestic if you are looking for where to stay in Santorini.

 If you like this post why not pin it?